 The eCommerce industry is the top implementer of the push strategy; if you look around yourself, you will find almost every online store doing its best to engage and convert new customers.
 Awok, GoldenScent, Nykaa.com, Mr. Button, Flipkart, etc. are some of the few examples.

 Then there are content-based websites such as Inc42 and The Washington Post that empower their customers with fresh news and events through push notifications.
-Ince42, for instance, were able to give a boost to their average daily website visitors.
+Ince42, for instance, was able to give a boost to their average daily website visitors.
 This is quite splendid given how difficult it is now to engage with the consumers.

 Frederic Voyer, CEO, Swaaap.com aptly puts it right: “Push notifications have been a main factor to ensure that the users in our community are engaged and actively interacting with each other to meet each other’s business needs.”